terryg/resume/README.md

 Member of team that conducted due diligence for potential acquisition of competitor.
 Authored team's report and participated in decision making process, with the business accepting the team's recommendation.

 Achieved goal of integration with an intraoral scanning system.
-Intitiated and completed project to connect 1st major intraoral scanning systems with Dentsply Sirona Implants' centralized design & manufacturing facilities.
+Intitiated and completed project to connect 1st major intraoral scanning system with Dentsply Sirona Implants' centralized design & manufacturing facilities.
 Negotiated agreement and managed relationship with business partner and managed cross-functional team that implemented the project.
-Project completion resulted in Marketing's launch at the premier implantology forum & trade show in Europe.
+Project completion resulted in service launch at the premier implantology forum & trade show in Europe.

 Initiated and completed project to connect 2nd major intraoral scanning system with Dentsply Sirona Implants' centralized design & manufacturing facilities.

 Developed business relationship with major dental CAD system vendor.
 Negotiated business agreement.
 Inititated and completed project to connect partner's system with Dentsply Sirona Implants.
 Project completion resulted in Marketing Launch at the largest trade show for dental laboratories in North America.

-Delivered product enhancements to support 100% growth in yearly unit volume for innovative digital product.
+Delivered service enhancements to support 100% growth in yearly unit volume for innovative digital product.

 __Manager, Global Digital Product Development__, _DENTSPLY Implants - Waltham, MA_, Aug 2010 - May 2014